 - If you set the optimization level to WIDE, Address Verification might return addresses with extensive corrections.
 Extensive corrections to an address might adversely affect the result quality. - If you set the optimization level to NARROW, Address Verification requires the minimum processing resources.
-If you set the optimization level to WIDE, Address Verification requires the maximum processing resources. - The OptimizationLevel setting does not have any impact if the required reference data is not available for the country to which the input address belongs.
+If you set the optimization level to WIDE, Address Verification requires the maximum processing resources. - AMAS certification does not support addresses that you verify with the WIDE optimization level.
+If you plan to submit an address set to the Australian postal service as certified to the AMAS standard, use the STANDARD optimization level. - The OptimizationLevel setting does not have any impact if the required reference data is not available for the country to which the input address belongs.